Dallas Green (baseball): Personal life

 On January 31, 1958, Green married Sylvia Lowe Taylor at Calvary United Presbyterian Church in Hayden Park, Delaware.
 The couple had four children, and remained married until his death.

 Green's nine-year-old granddaughter, Christina-Taylor Green, was killed in the 2011 Tucson shooting that critically wounded Rep. Gabby Giffords.
 Her interest in government prompted a neighbor to take her to the event with the congresswoman.
-Green, after receiving the news of his granddaughter's death, said that this was the worst thing that has ever happened to his family.
+Green, after receiving the news of his granddaughter's death, said that this was the worst thing that had ever happened to his family.

-His son, John Green, Christina's father, is a supervisor of amateur scouts (east coast) and is currently working for the Los Angeles Dodgers.
+His son, John Dallas Green, Christina's father, is the global cross-checker of scouting for the Los Angeles Dodgers.

 Death

 On March 22, 2017, Green died at Hahnemann University Hospital in Philadelphia, from kidney failure, complicated with pneumonia.

 The Phillies wore a patch on their uniform sleeves, featuring a capital D with the team's 70s- and 80s-era “baseball inside the P” logo — the one used during his tenure as the team’s skipper — in the middle color area, featuring the team's colors, red and white, in a black circle, during the season, in his memory.